sentinel-seed/sentinel/README.md

 # Sentinel AI

-### Safety for AI that Acts — From Chatbots to Robots
+### Safety for AI that Acts: From Chatbots to Robots

 > **Text is risk.
 Action is danger.** Sentinel provides validated alignment seeds for LLMs, agents, and robots.
 One framework, three surfaces.